 In 2015, the highest U.S. suicide rate (20.0) was among American Indians and Alaskan Native and the second highest rate (17.0) was among Whites.
 Much lower and roughly similar rates were found among Hispanics (5.8), Asians and Pacific Islanders (6.4), Blacks (5.6).

 For many years, the suicide rate has been about 4 times higher among men than among women.
 In 2015, men had a suicide rate of 22.5, and women had a rate of 6.3.
 White males accounted for 7 of 10 suicide deaths in 2015 and the number is highest in middle age men.

 In 2015, the highest suicide rate (20.3) was among people 45 to 54 years old.
 The second highest rate (19.4) occurred in those 85 years and older.
 Younger groups have had consistently lower suicide rates than middle-aged and older adults.
 In 2015, adolescents and young adults aged 15 to 24 had a suicide rate of 12.5.

 Special Facts About Suicide

 The Centers for Disease Control and Prevention (CDC) collects data about mortality in the U.S., including deaths by suicide.
-In 2012 (the most recent year for which data are available), 40,600 suicides were reported, making suicide the 10th leading cause of death for Americans.
-In that year, someone in the U.S. died by suicide every 13.0 minutes.
+Suicide is the 10th ranking cause of death in US.
+Homicide ranks 16th.
+In 2015 (the most recent year for which data are available), 44,193 suicide deaths were reported.
+In that year, someone in the U.S. died by suicide every 11.9 minutes.